Air Force Office Takes Over SDL UARC Sponsorship

 SDL was designated as one of the original six UARCs and was sponsored by the Missile Defense Agency (MDA) for many years.
 According to SDL, it will continue serving as a trusted UARC partner under Space Force sponsorship, supporting a broad range of missions across the Pentagon.

-“SDL’s long-standing commitment to advance technologies for national defense reflects a deep alignment with SDL’s core competencies and the space mission of the Department of the Air Force,” Dr. Jed Hancock, president of SDL, said in a statement.
+“SDL’s long-standing commitment to advance technologies for national defense reflects a deep alignment with SDL’s core competencies and the space mission of the Department of the Air Force,” Jed Hancock, president of SDL, said in a statement.
 “We look forward to continuing our close partnership with the Department of Defense delivering trusted research and technologies that secure our nation’s interests.”

 As a UARC, SDL can be accessed by any DoD or approved government agency, subject to sponsor approval, maintaining its collaborative role across all branches of the armed forces.